Fort Defiance (Ohio)

+Fort Defiance was an American military fortification built in 1794 during the Northwest Indian War in what was then the Northwest Territory.
+Following the Treaty of Greenville, the fort was abandoned in 1796.
+The site of the fort, adjacent to where the Auglaize River flows into the Maumee River, now lies within the city of Defiance, Ohio.

+History

-Fort Defiance was built by General "Mad" Anthony Wayne in the second week of August 1794 at the confluence of the Auglaize and Maumee rivers.
-It was the one of a line of defenses constructed by American forces in the campaign leading to the Northwest Indian War's Battle of Fallen Timbers on August 20, 1794.
+The fort was built at the direction of Major General "Mad Anthony" Wayne in the second week of August 1794 at the confluence of the Auglaize and Maumee rivers.
+It was one of a line of defenses constructed by American forces in the campaign leading to the Northwest Indian War's Battle of Fallen Timbers on August 20, 1794.

-Work began on August 9, 1794 and was completed by August 17.
+Work began on August 9, 1794, and was completed by August 17.
 The name was derived from a declaration by Charles Scott, who was leading a band of Kentucky militiamen in support of Wayne, that: "I defy the English, Indians, and all the devils of hell to take it."
 The post was considered one of the strongest fortifications built in that period.